Set include path

 5.1 The getQRbyBlocks_rcpp Function

-This function computes QR decomposition of a matrix in HDF5 by processing blocks.
-It mirrors the R version but with C++ memory management:
+This function implements block-wise QR decomposition in C++, mirroring the R version but with explicit memory and error handling:

 void getQRbyBlocks_rcpp(hdf5Dataset *dsA, int mblocks,